GSAprod/IST-RC-auction-platform/README.md

 14. `RRC status [host_UID auction_name asset_fname start_value start_date-time timeactive]`\
 `[\nB bidder_UID bid_value bid_date-time bid_sec_time]*`\
-`[\nE end_date-time end_sec_time]`\
+`[\nE end_date-time end_sec_time]`

     In reply to a SRC request the AS reply status is NOK if the auction AID does not exist.
-Otherwise the reply status is OK followed by information about the ID host_UID of the user that started the auction, the auction name auction_name and the name of the file asset_fname with information about the item being sold, the minimum bid value start_value, and the start date and time start_date-time of the auction in the format YYYY-MM- DD HH:MM:SS (19 bytes), as well as the duration of the auction timeactive in seconds (represented using 6 digits).\
+Otherwise the reply status is OK followed by information about the ID host_UID of the user that started the auction, the auction name auction_name and the name of the file asset_fname with information about the item being sold, the minimum bid value start_value, and the start date and time start_date-time of the auction in the format YYYY-MM-DD HH:MM:SS (19 bytes), as well as the duration of the auction timeactive in seconds (represented using 6 digits).

-If this auction has received bids then a description of each bid is presented in a separate line starting with B and including: the ID of the user that place this bid bidder_UID, the bid value bid_value, the bid date and time bid_date-time in the format YYYY-MM-DD HH:MM:SS (19 bytes), as well as the number of seconds elapsed since the beginning of the auction until the bid was made bid_sec_time (represented using 6 digits).\
+    If this auction has received bids then a description of each bid is presented in a separate line starting with B and including: the ID of the user that place this bid bidder_UID, the bid value bid_value, the bid date and time bid_date-time in the format YYYY-MM-DD HH:MM:SS (19 bytes), as well as the number of seconds elapsed since the beginning of the auction until the bid was made bid_sec_time (represented using 6 digits).

     In case the auction is already closed there is one last line added to the reply including the date and time of the auction closing end_date-time in the format YYYY-MM-DD HH:MM:SS (19 bytes), as well as the number of seconds elapsed since the beginning of the auction until the bid was made